Design Submission Requirements

 Design registration will be denoted by the Canadian Registration Number (CRN) assigned to the design.
 Any number of units may be made to one registered design, unless the code or regulations change to invalidate the registered design or unless the registration limits the number of units that may be built to the design.
 Registrations of fittings shall be resubmitted for validation ten years after the date of first acceptance.

-Please Note - It is not necessary that the drawings be stamped by a registered Professional Engineer unless the code or design reviewer requires such stamping.
+It is not necessary that the drawings be stamped by a registered Professional Engineer unless the code of construction requires an Engineering Judgement.

 A fitting is not required to be registered in Saskatchewan pursuant to The Boiler and Pressure Vessel Act if:

-It is registered by CSA (Contact: Janet Townsend)
+- It is registered by the CSA (Contact: Janet Townsend)

 178 Rexdale Boulevard

 Email: email@example.com; or

 - It is a Standard Category A, B, C, or G fitting, as set out in the CSA B51 code and complies with the specifications and standards listed in: